 Hood Sweeney takes reasonable steps to ensure that our employees and the outsourcing companies/contractors are obliged to respect the confidentiality of any personal information held by Hood Sweeney.

 Hood Sweeney takes its obligations to protect your information seriously, this includes when we operate throughout Australia and overseas, as part of our operations some uses and disclosures of your information may occur outside your State or Territory and/or outside of Australia.
-We may disclose personal information outside of Australia to accounting/book-keeping service providers located in the Philippines.
+We may disclose personal information outside of Australia to accounting/book-keeping, administrative or IT managed service providers located in the Philippines and India.

 How we store and secure your personal information